veganaize/closure-compiler/Flags-and-Options.md

 **--variable_renaming_report VAL**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
-File where the serialized version of the variable renaming map produced should be saved
+File where the serialized version of the variable renaming map produced should be saved \(default: \)

 # Miscellaneous

 **--charset VAL**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
 Input and output charset for all files\.
-By default, we accept UTF\-8 as input and output US_ASCII
+By default, we accept UTF\-8 as input and output US_ASCII \(default: \)

 **--checks_only (--checks-only)**
 Don't generate output\.
-Run checks, but no optimization passes\.
+Run checks, but no optimization passes\. \(default: false\)

 **--define (--D, -D) VAL**
 Override the value of a variable annotated @define\.
 The format is \<name\>\[=\<val\>\], where \<name\> is the name of a @define variable and \<val\> is a boolean, number, or a single\-quoted string that contains no single quotes\.
 If \[=\<val\>\] is omitted, the variable is marked true

 **--browser_featureset_year N**
 shortcut for defining goog\.FEATURESET_YEAR=YYYY\.
-The minimum valid value of the browser year is 2012
+The minimum valid value of the browser year is 2012 \(default: 0\)

 **--help**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
-Displays this message on stdout and exit
+Displays this message on stdout and exit \(default: false\)

 **--third_party**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
-Check source validity but do not enforce Closure style rules and conventions
+Check source validity but do not enforce Closure style rules and conventions \(default: false\)

 **--use_types_for_optimization**
 Enable or disable the optimizations based on available type information\.
-Inaccurate type annotations may result in incorrect results\.
+Inaccurate type annotations may result in incorrect results\. \(default: true\)

 **--version**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
-Prints the compiler version to stdout and exit\.
+Prints the compiler version to stdout and exit\. \(default: false\)